About Medical Detection Dogs

 How do you ensure the Medical Alert Assistance Dogs are able to get enough sleep when, as part of their role, they often wake at night to alert their owner?
-Most dogs will sleep between 12- 18 hours a day.
-Active assistance dogs will sleep less than sedentary pets as it is thought that dogs have a tendency to sleep when nothing stimulating is happening.
+Most dogs will sleep between 12 and 18 hours a day.
+Active assistance dogs will sleep less than sedentary pets as, it is thought, dogs have a tendency to sleep when nothing stimulating is happening.
 Dogs also have a much easier time of scheduling their sleep as they are able to simply shift their sleeping time to whatever time is available.
 Dogs have sleep cycles in which they experience periods of quiet, restful sleep, interspaced with periods of REM (rapid eye movement) sleep.
-Dogs’ cycle through the various stages very quickly (15 minutes) compared to humans (90 minutes).
+Dogs cycle through the various stages very quickly (15 minutes) compared to humans (90 minutes).
 This means that they are well suited to interrupted sleep patterns.
-For example If you are at home in bed and at 3am in the morning someone tries to break in to your house you would expect your dog to react.
+For example, if you are at home in bed and at 3.00am someone tries to break in to your house you would expect your dog to react.
 The dog has not been waiting for someone to break in but has reacted to the event.
-In the same way the Medical Alert Assistance Dogs react when they smell the change in odour associated with their owner medical condition.
+In the same way the Medical Alert Assistance Dogs react when they smell the change in odour associated with their owner’s medical condition.

 Which associations do Medical Detection Dogs belong to?
 Medical Detection Dogs is a member of Assistance Dogs (AD) International, AD Europe and AD UK and all our dogs are fully accredited assistance dogs.